wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/move-to-modern-desktop-m365/includes/5-o365-proplus-updates.md

-After you deploy Windows 10 and Office 365 ProPlus, Microsoft strongly recommends that you keep them up-to-date as new features and other updates are released.
+After you deploy Windows 10 and Office 365 ProPlus, Microsoft strongly recommends that you keep them up to date as new features and other updates are released.

 ## Types of updates for Office 365 ProPlus
 Similar to Windows 10, one of the benefits of Office 365 ProPlus is that Microsoft provides new or updated features for Office apps on a regular basis.
 For example, adding improved translation capabilities to Word or adding support for 3D animations in PowerPoint.